Fact sheet: Chemical oxidation—sediments—in situ

 Notes:

-Comments: Chemical oxidation has been demonstrated as a viable technology for the remediation of soil and groundwater contamination.
-Sediment remediation through chemical oxidation remains an unproven technology outside of laboratory experimentation.
+Chemical oxidation has proven to be a viable technology for the remediation of soil and groundwater contamination.
+Sediment remediation using chemical oxidation has been extensively studied and covered in the scientific literature.
+However, few technical reviews and case studies are available.

 Long-term considerations (following remediation work)

-Long-term monitoring may be required when homogenous distribution of chemical oxidants is difficult.
-Pilot testing of chemical oxidation in soils has indicated a potential for contaminant “rebound.”
+Long-term monitoring may be required when the homogenous distribution of chemical oxidants is difficult.
+Pilot testing of chemical oxidation in soils has indicated potential for contaminant “rebound.”
 Causation has been linked to heterogeneous mixing of the oxidant into the matrix, leaving pockets of low-permeability (such as silt or clay) untreated.
-As contaminants remain at the site, they may continue to permeate and may re-contaminate treated zones.
-This phenomenon is expected to occur in sediments with similar structures.
+A behaviour similar to the rebound effect observed in soil treatment is anticipated in sediment treatment with this technology.
+In addition, oxidation reactions can lead to significant desorption of contaminants from sediments into the aqueous medium, with a risk of migration of these contaminants transferred to the dissolved phase.
+These phenomena also increase the risk of recontamination of treated areas.

 Secondary by-products and/or metabolites

 In most cases, the degradation products generated are water, carbon dioxide and, in the case of chlorinated compounds, inorganic chlorine.
 Oxidation with O3 and H2O2 also increases the oxygen content of the matrix, which can accelerate the biodegradation of residual compounds.
 Some oxidative reactions are exothermic (such as H2O2), so they can increase desorption and dissolution of contaminants adsorbed onto the solid phase.
-Exothermic reactions can have a positive effect on treatment efficacy, but may also lead to contaminant migration into the water column.
+Exothermic reactions can have a positive effect on treatment efficacy but may also lead to contaminant migration into the water column.
 Moreover, if oxidation of the contaminants is incomplete, toxic intermediates can be generated.
-For example, the incomplete degradation of PAHs can produce phenols, aldehydes, carboxylic acids, ketones and quinones (Ukiwe et al., 2013) whose toxicity is high for certain animals that live in the benthic zone, such as fish and water fowl (Grung et al., 2016).
+For example, the partial degradation of PAH s can produce phenols, aldehydes, carboxylic acids, ketones and quinones (Ukiwe et al., 2013) whose toxicity is high for certain animals that live in the benthic zone, such as fish and waterfowl (Grung et al., 2016).

 Limitations and Undesirable Effects of the Technology

-• It is difficult to effectively inject oxidizing agents so as to reach the totality of contaminated material, especially for more reactive oxidants (such as ozone and Fenton’s reagent) due to their short chemical half-life.
+• Achievement of optimum distribution and contact with all contaminated matter when injecting more reactive oxidants (such as ozone and Fenton’s reagent) due to their short chemical half-life.

-• Treatment costs can be prohibitive when large amounts of oxidizers are required.
+• High costs when large quantities of oxidants are required.

 Complementary technologies that improve treatment effectiveness

-Reagents have been shown to improve treatment effectiveness of various oxidizers.
+Reagents have been shown to improve the treatment effectiveness of various oxidizers.
 Reagents include catalysts, which increase the speed of a chemical reaction, acids which promote reaction by lowering the pH, and stabilizers which prevent early reaction with the organic content.
-For example, Feo et al. (2014) paired hydrogen peroxide with a UV catalyst for the improved remediation of decabromodiphenyl ether (deca-BDE) contaminated sediments, and Yang et al. (2014) showed improved degradation of phthalate esters in river sediment with the combined oxidizers Fe3O4 and S2O82- in tandem with electrokinetic remediation processes, to aid the reaction in occurring.
+For example, Feo et al. (2014) paired hydrogen peroxide with a UV catalyst for the improved remediation of decabromodiphenyl ether (deca-BDE) contaminated sediments, and Yang et al. (2015) showed improved degradation of phthalate esters in river sediment with the combined oxidizers Fe3O4 and S2O82- in parallel with electrokinetic remediation processes, to aid the occurrence of the reaction.
 The stability of amendments used may be increased through modifications to their physical characteristics, such as the addition of binders or weighted agents, in an effort to reduce occurrences of resuspension and loss of amendments to water movement off-site.
-Alternatively, chemical oxidation can be combined with other methods such as in situ capping, biodegradation, sequestration or monitored natural recovery (MNR), in an effort to improve the treatment effectiveness.
+Alternatively, chemical oxidation can be combined with other methods, such as in situ capping, biodegradation, sequestration or monitored natural recovery, in an effort to improve the treatment effectiveness.

 Required secondary treatments